dutchLuck/bfbs/README.md

 <a href="https://www.itl.nist.gov/div898/strd/univ/homepage.html">
 Univariate Summary Statistics</a> section of the
 <a href="https://www.itl.nist.gov/div898/strd/">NIST Statistical Reference Dataset</a> website.
+## bfbs.cpp
+The C++ version of bfbs uses the
+<a href="https://www.mpfr.org/">MPFR</a> (arbitrary-precision floating-point) library and the
+<a href="https://gmplib.org/">GMP</a> (multiple-precision arithmetic) library code to provide
+the basis of all the calculations.
+This program compiles on Ubuntu 22.04 LTS Linux after the MPFR and GMP dev libraries are installed using the apt package manager.
+It outputs minimum, median, maximum and range in addition to sum, mean, sample variance (s^2) and sample standard deviation (s).
+The results are produced without any noticable delay.
 ## bfbs.go
 The golang version of bfbs uses the
 <a href="https://pkg.go.dev/math/big">math/big</a> package and builds and runs without trouble